elorie-bernard-lacroix/ESC190_CourseNotes/README.md

 printf("%ld\n", (long int)p_a); // can also cast it as a long int printf("%d", *p_a); // will print int (because of the dereferencing operator *)
 ```

+Void pointers: We use void pointers to overcome the issue of assigning separate values to different data types in a program.
+The pointer to void can be used in generic functions in C because it is capable of pointing to any data type.

 ## Data Structures